spatie/laravel-stripe-webhooks/README.md

 ### Performing custom logic

 You can add some custom logic that should be executed before and/or after the scheduling of the queued job by using your own model.
-You can do this by specify your own model in the `model` key of the `stripe-webhooks` config file.
+You can do this by specifying your own model in the `model` key of the `stripe-webhooks` config file.
 The class should extend `Spatie\StripeWebhooks\StripeWebhookCall`:

 Here's an example: